-Detachment 365, also known as Doolittle's Raiders, lives in the spirit of James H. Doolittle (1896-1993), who received his master of science and doctor of science degrees in Aeronautics at MIT.
-His pioneering flights, technological contributions to aviation, and famous Doolittle Raid on Tokyo in 1942, are an inspiration to all our cadets.
-They graduate from our program with confidence, self-discipline and integrity, and aspire to the great character and dedication to country of leaders such as General Doolittle.
+Detachment 365, known as Doolittle's Raiders, proudly upholds the legacy of General James H. Doolittle (1896-1993), a pioneering aviator and military luminary.
+General Doolittle earned both his master’s and doctoral degrees in Aeronautics at MIT, and his groundbreaking achievements in aviation technology, along with the historic Doolittle Raid on Tokyo in 1942, continue to inspire our cadets.
+Graduates of our program leave with a foundation of confidence, self-discipline, and integrity, committed to embodying the character and dedication to country exemplified by General Doolittle.

-We invite you to learn more about Det 365 and the many benefits offered by Air Force ROTC—including scholarships and career-broadening opportunities.
-Contact us by e-mail or call 617-253-4475 for more information.
+We invite you to explore Detachment 365 and discover the numerous benefits Air Force ROTC offers, including scholarships and opportunities for career development.
+For more information, feel free to contact us by e-mail or call 617-253-4475 for more information.

 Alumni